 Here's how to update the firmware on your 16u2 in a few steps.

-The Arduino Uno and Mega 2560 have been shipping with the updated (rev. 0001) version of the ATmega8U2 firmware since around May, 2011.
+The Arduino Uno and Mega 2560 have been shipping with the updated version of the ATmega16u2 firmware.
 To check which version of the firmware is on your board, connect it to your computer and follow the directions for your operating system:

 This is the software that will update the code :